ZiiB/klipper/docs/G-Codes.md

   [SYNC=0]]`: This command will alter the state of the axis created by the manual_steppers.
-Same as a MANAUL_STEPPER command except SET_POSITION can't be used to override the axis position, and the axis must be homed before using a MOVE command.If STOP_ON_ENDSTOP=1 is specified then the move will end early should all the endstops of the axis report as triggered.
+Same as a MANAUL_STEPPER command except SET_POSITION can't be used to override the axis position, and the axis must be homed before using a MOVE command.
+If STOP_ON_ENDSTOP=1 is specified then the move will end early should all the endstops of the axis report as triggered.

 ## Extruder stepper Commands